 Where do mandibular tori typically develop?
 Although they can be present in different areas of your mouth, mandibular tori are most commonly found near a patient’s premolars and above their mylohyoid muscle which is attached to the mandible – hence, their name.

 I’m ready to schedule my appointment.
 What do I need to do?
 The caring and professional staff at Lifetime Smiles are here to help you with all of your dental care in Austin, TX.
-Simply use the link provided to make an appointment.
+Simply use the link provided to make an appointment with our dentist in Carrell Oaks or your dentist in South Austin and go on with the process of dental healthcare.